Nithard: Life

 Nithard was born sometime around the year Charlemagne was crowned Imperator Augustus in December 800.
 He was probably raised either at the imperial palace, where his mother continued to live until the death of the emperor, or at the monastery of Saint-Riquier, where his father was lay abbot.
 He would have been educated most likely at the imperial schola, which offered the kind of high-quality instruction in both military and literary training he is known to have received.

 Nithard himself later became lay abbot of St Riquier in commendam.
 He served his cousin Charles the Bald in both war and peace, fighting at his side during the Carolingian civil war and at the battle of Fontenoy in June 841.
-It is probable that he died as the result of wounds received whilst fighting for him against the Northmen near Angoulême.
+It is probable that he died as the result of wounds received while fighting for him against the Northmen near Angoulême.
 The date of his death is disputed among scholars, but consensus is now for June 14, 844.
 In the 11th century his body, with the fatal wound still visible, was found in the grave of his father, Angilbert.